Alaska Airlines’ Mileage Plan program is an award-winning airline loyalty program that allows members to earn and redeem miles for travel.

 If you prefer dining out to cooking your own meals — or you just enjoy going to restaurants every once in a while — you’ll want to join the Mileage Plan Dining program.
 More than 10,000 U.S. restaurants participate in this free program.

 How does it work?
 Just link a credit card to your account.
-Then, earn 1-5 miles per $1 on your bill, which includes everything: food, beverages, and even the tax and tip!
+Then, earn 1X to 5X miles per $1 on your bill, which includes everything: food, beverages, and even the tax and tip!

 To get the most out of each purchase, link a credit card that earns additional miles.
-It doesn’t have to be an Alaska credit card; pay for your meals with the Starwood Preferred Guest® Credit Card from American Express to earn an extra point per $1 spent.
-Later, transfer those points to your Mileage Plan account.
+It doesn’t have to be an Alaska credit card, though.

 That means you can earn up to 6x miles for each meal.
 Spend just $50 a week in the program and that’s 3,600 miles in 3 months!